 - Follow the instructions to add a gateway Adding a gateway.
+To maintain security for the connection, make sure that you configure the Secure Gateway to require a security token.
 Make sure you copy your Gateway ID and security token.

 - From within your new gateway, on the Clients tab, click the Connect Client button to open the Connect Client pane.